Green Home Improvements That Lower Property Taxes: State-by-State Guide

 When you add a solar panel system, geothermal heat pump, or other renewable energy installation to your home, it increases the home's market value.
 Normally, that increased value would mean higher property taxes.
 A green energy property tax exemption prevents that increase.

-What should I know about states with solar panel property tax exemptions?
+What states have solar panel property tax exemptions?

 For a detailed look at solar panel exemptions specifically, see our solar panels and property tax guide.

-What should I know about other green improvements that may be exempt?
+What other green improvements may be property tax exempt?

 Many states that exempt solar panels also exempt geothermal systems.
 A geothermal heat pump system can cost $15,000 to $30,000 and adds significant value to a home.
 States like Maryland, Minnesota, and Oregon include geothermal in their renewable energy property tax exemptions.